Domain Warm-up

 Reteno's DKIM will sign each campaign regardless of the customer's domain.
 Initially, most emails will be sent with the Reteno signature, and then the number of emails sent with your domain signature will gradually increase.

-In our example, with a daily sending limit of 100,000, it takes 11 days to warm up the domain.
+For example, if your target daily sending limit is 100,000 emails, it takes 11 days to complete the domain warm-up.

 Checking the Sending Limit